ritwik12/Blog/_posts/2019-05-29-A-Basic-Neural_Network.md

 ---

 <p style="text-align:justify;">
-This post consist of A Basic Neural Network Implementation using Tensorflow, Keras, Numpy and Python.</p>
+This post consist of a Basic Neural Network Implementation using Tensorflow, Keras, Numpy and Python.</p>

 <h3>Tensorflow</h3>